Egg Drop Soup

 FAQs

-Yes, but for the best texture, add the eggs just before serving.
+You can make the broth ahead and add the eggs just before serving.

 How can I thicken the soup more?